Colorado Community College Transfer Students

 CCCS Equivalent Courses

-1. Waived for students who have completed 30 or more hours at a prior college or university
+1. Classes will be waived for students who have completed the following at a prior college or university:

 Design and Innovation